 FCC Votes to Further Cut Cost of Calls for InmatesMignon Clyburn with the FCC says the cost of the calls have placed ``incredible burdens'' on the family members.

 FCC to Phone Companies: You Can Stop Unwanted RobocallsTired of automated phone calls urging you to vote for a certain candidate or pitching you a cruise vacation?
 You can now tell your phone company that federal regulators say it's OK to block them.

 UPDATE: Charter Buying Time Warner Cable, Bright HouseAs TV watchers increasingly look online for their fix, cable companies are bulking up.
 In the latest round, Charter Communications is buying Time Warner Cable for $55.33 billion.

-Officials are trying to combat the robo call harassment by enforcing the "No Call" law.
+Officials in Efforts to Enforce the 'No Call' LawOfficials are trying to combat the robo call harassment by enforcing the "No Call" law.

 Local Christian Group Outraged Over Proposal to Relax FCC Decency Standards"Call your elected official," that suggestion from Joe Ortwerth, head of the Christian organization, Missouri Family Policy Council.

 Thousands In Rural Ill.
 To Get BroadbandFCC program giving state $4.7 million for Internet needs.